KellerJordan/modded-nanogpt/records/track_3_optimization/results/20260514_exact_frobenius_init/PR_SUMMARY.md

 ## Caveat

-Because H100 compute was limited, this record only runs three seeds.
+Because H100 compute was limited (GPU poor), this record only runs three seeds.
 That is not enough to claim that exact Frobenius initialization is statistically better than PR #294's official 11-seed result.
 The same-seed signal is still useful: seeds `0` and `1` improve, seed `2` regresses, and the three-seed mean improves by about `0.00039`, which roughly corresponds to `8-10` training steps using the Track 3 README's `0.0045` validation-loss-per-100-steps heuristic.

-This does not contradict PR #294's official result: PR #294 clears the Track 3 condition at step `2990` using all 11 reported seeds.
+PR #294 clears the Track 3 condition at step `2990` using all 11 reported seeds.
 The comparison here is narrower because only seeds `0`, `1`, and `2` were rerun for this experiment; on that three-seed subset, this run clears the precision condition at step `3010`, while PR #294's seeds `0`, `1`, and `2` clear it at step `3020`.